tmr08c/tmr08c.github.io/_posts/2015-04-09-private-class-methods.md

   NoMethodError: private method 'another_private_method' called for Pizza:Class
 ```

+Shortly after discovering that `private` doesn't work for class methods the same as it does for instance methods, I discovered some code at work where I was making this mistake.
+In this case I had a few small classes that had all of their functionality defined in class methods.
+I found making use of the `class << self` syntax to be a cleaner solution than using `private_class_method` to make them private.

 In a [previous post]({% post_url 2015-03-15-the-anatomy-of-a-ruby-class %}) I said I wasn't a big fan of this syntax.
-Since writing that post I have become more familiar with and gained a better understanding the `class << self` syntax.
-As a result I have been more interested in using this syntax rather than the `self.method_name` syntax.
-This is a perfect scenario where the syntax is preferable in my opinion.
+Since writing that post, I have become more comfortable with the `class << self` syntax and have been interested in trying to use it in production code.
+This scenario was definitely a win for the `class << self` syntax in my book.

-Shortly after discovering that `private` doesn't work for class methods the same as it does for instance methods, I discovered some code at work where I was making this mistake.
-In this case I had a few small classes that actually had all functionality defined via class methods.
-I found making use of the `class << self` syntax to be a cleaner solution than `private_class_method`.

 Lately I have been listening to [some](http://bikeshed.fm) of the [podcasts](http://giantrobots.fm) produced by [Thoughtbot](https://thoughtbot.com).
 They bring up their [Trello](https://trello.com) board of ideas they want to test.
 The ideas are vetted and then it is decided if they should be used company wide.
 I was speaking with a coworker about my recent work on a project I hadn't worked on in a while and realzied I sort of do the same thing but not as officailly.
 I can look through various commits and pick out design patterns and recall what I read or watched that inspired me to try something differently.
+I forsee the split use of `class << self` and `def self.method` syntaxes to be something I test internally until I settle on one or the other (or have rules for when to use which).

 One of the best and worst parts of programming is that there usaually isn't just one solution to a problem.
 This can be frustrating when you want to just get something done and have it be considered "right".
 This can also be a lot fun!
 I like that I can find a use case for a pattern I previosuly didn't use.
-I also like that in as soon as a week I can come back to the same code hate that pattern because I have some new insight.
-In order to excel at programing we need to be pushing ourselves, trying new thigns, and abandoning old things that don't work.
+I also like that in as soon as a week I can come back to the same code and hate that pattern because I have some new insight.
+In order to excel at programing we need to be pushing ourselves, trying new things, and abandoning old things that don't work.
+We need to always be evolving.